-A When the local health director reasonably suspects that a dog or cat bitten by has been exposed to the saliva or nervous tissue of a proven rabid animal or animal reasonably suspected of having rabies that is not available for laboratory diagnosis diagnosis, the dog or cat shall be considered to have been exposed to rabies.
-A dog or cat exposed to rabies shall be destroyed immediately by its owner, the county Animal Control Officer or a peace officer unless the dog or cat has been vaccinated against rabies in accordance with this Part and the rules of the Commission more than three weeks prior to being bitten, exposed, and is given a booster dose of rabies vaccine within three days of the bite. exposure.
-As an alternative to destruction, the dog or cat may be quarantined at a facility approved by the local health director for a period up to six months, and under reasonable conditions imposed by the local health director.'
+A-When the local health director reasonably suspects that a dog or cat bitten by has been exposed to the saliva or nervous tissue of a proven rabid animal or animal reasonably suspected of having rabies that is not available for laboratory diagnosis diagnosis, the dog or cat shall be considered to have been exposed to rabies.
+A dog or cat exposed to rabies shall be destroyed immediately by its owner, the county Animal Control Officer or a peace officer unless the dog or cat has been vaccinated against rabies in accordance with this Part and the rules of the Commission more than three weeks prior to being bitten, exposed, and is given a booster dose of rabies vaccine within three days of the bite-exposure.
+As an alternative to destruction, the dog or cat may be quarantined at a veterinary hospital or animal control facility for a period of six months at the discretion of, and under conditions imposed by, the local health director."